dksingh3117/product-docs/doc/source/data/omics/expression.rst

 * GENT - Microarray-derived mRNA expression data from >34000 tissue samples

-* Cancer Genome Anatomy Project - Gene expression from normal, precancer and cancer cells CGAP/ MGC, ORESTES, EST libraries.
+* Cancer Genome Anatomy Project - Gene expression from normal, precancer and cancer cells.
+CGAP/ MGC, ORESTES, EST libraries.
 Downloadable data in tab-delimited ASCII

 * mirBase - miRNAs database, nomenclature.(a bit like dbSNP but only for miRNAs). need to find out where miRNAs microarrays vs conditions data are. can be found in ENCODE